byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 ### 2.2 - Custom Generic Test - `column_fully_null`

 If your warehouse validation requires a bit more logic than what the built-in generic tests can provide, you can define your own generic tests as simple SQL queries, saving them to the `tests/generic` directory.
-I have included two examles of such custom tests in that directory for you to use as a reference.
+I have included two examples of such custom tests in that directory for you to use as a reference.
 (You can also check out the [documentation](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests) for further discussion.)

 Take a look at how the example tests are structured.
-I have included examples of a column-specific test that is designed to be configured on a specified column (see `positive_inventory_values.sql`) as well as a model-level test designed to be confgured on a model (see `preferred_vendors_credit_check.sql`).
+I have included examples of a column-specific test that is designed to be configured on a specified column (see `positive_inventory_values.sql`) as well as a model-level test designed to be configured on a model (see `preferred_vendors_credit_check.sql`).
 Notice that you design your test logic to fail if the query contained in the test file returns any rows.
 (You can also look at the way that each of these tests is configured in the original `models.yml` file I provided.)

 Okay.
 Your turn!
 First, let's write a generic test that will ensure that only currently-sold products are listed in the `stg_adventure_db__products` model.
 (Let's assume that products that are currently being sold are represented in the products table with a `null` in the `sell_end_date` column.)
 Let's call this test `column_fully_null` and write it in a way that we could reuse it on other columns in other tables if we wanted to.
 (In other words, just make a fairly generic test that is the logical opposite of the built-in `not_null` test.)
 Then configure your test to be used on the `sell_end_date` column of the `stg_adventure_db__products` model and run `dbt test` to see if you catch anything.